Oracle has many different products, all of them varying in age and version.

 The example we’ve given is a basic one to illustrate our point and demonstrate the savings possible with third-party support.
 To build a business case for switching to third-party support, you should provide an example that is relevant and specific to your organisation.

-To help do this, we have created a free-to-use template that will demonstrate to you and your key stakeholders just how much you’re currently spending on Oracle Support costs, and how much you stand to save by moving to third-party support with Support Revolution.
+To help do this, we have created a free-to-use savings calculator that will demonstrate to you and your key stakeholders just how much you’re currently spending on Oracle Support costs, and how much you stand to save by moving to third-party support with Support Revolution.